Creating a Property

 Search for a relevant measure, select it from the results and click Add.

 NB.
-Once the Generic property is approved by the Domain experts you will not be able to change its measure.
+Once the property is approved by the Domain experts you will not be able to change its measure.

 When you are ready, click on Send for approval.